DhillonPatel9/mysql-soccer-database/README.md

 - The coach delegates team captain for each team
 - The coach decides roster
 - The coach tracks stats for each team and player
-- Stats consist of match score, goals, assists, possession %, pass counts, passing chains, and player tackels.
+- Stats consist of match score, goals, assists, possession %, pass counts, passing chains, and player tackles.
 - The coach tracks sponsor company name, address, and email of main contact
 - League director plans season schedule for all teams